RickRomig/bashscripts/README.md

 # BASH Scripts

-I developed the following scripts fix problems or accomplish routine but tedious tasks.
-Many of the scripts I create are for specific problems or tasks but I felt that these might be of use to others.
+I developed the following scripts to fix problems or to accomplish routine but sometimes tedious tasks.
+Many of the scripts I've created were for specific problems or tasks but I felt that these scripts might be of use to others.
 It should be noted that these scripts were written for Linux Mint but they should work for most Ubuntu and Debian distributions.

 ### chkupdates
 1. Updates the list of available packages then displays the number of updated packages that are available.
 If any updates are available, they are listed.